PSA Screening and Testing of Men for Prostate Cancer in NYC: 2020 Recommendations

 PSA (Prostate-Specific Antigen) Test

-PSA test is a blood test that is often obtained in men with enlarged or abnormal prostate, blood in urine or when men have difficulty urinating.
+PSA test is a blood test that is often obtained in men with enlarged or abnormal prostate, blood in the urine or when men have difficulty urinating.
 PSA levels correlate with the size of the prostate and biological activity within the prostate.
 The larger the prostate, the higher the PSA test values tend to be.
 PSA tends to increase as men age and as the prostate grows in size.

 You Have a High PSA or Abnormal PSA Test.
 What are the Options?